 To us, this dinner was a special dining experience that was well worth the price – an epic meal that transported us to another place where the beauty of nature became reality.
 Except, in this case, the fantasy didn’t only exist in our imagination.

 Maison Bras is located at Route de l’Aubrac, 12210 Laguiole, France.
-Reservations are absolutely mandatory and can be made here.
+Advance reservations are absolutely mandatory.